seriousfunk/WindowsPowerShell/README.md

 # WindowsPowerShell

+TODO: copy .gitconfig to $home so my git alias work the same way they do on linux

 PowerShell scripts for my Windows systems.
 Like ./bashrc but for Windows.

 **Backup your existing WindowsPowerShell profile and scripts first if you want to keep them.**